Hermann-Sockeng/PAAR-Anaphora-Resolution-Python/README.md

 - Detection of pronominal adverbial expressions
 - Classification of expressions as anaphoric or cataphoric references
 - Integration with the NLTK (Natural Language Toolkit) framework

+## Contact Information
+Contact
+For any questions or inquiries, please contact [Hermann SOCKENG] at [hermannsockeng@gmail.com].